eylulkadioglu/Music/README.md

-# Artist Management System
+# Music Records Database Management System

-This project is an Artist Management System that allows users to manage artist information, claims, and other related data.
+This project is a Music Records Database Management System that allows users to manage artist information, claims, and other related data.
 It includes functionalities for user authentication, database interactions, and email notifications.

 ## Features

-- **User Authentication**: Secure user login and registration.
+- **User Authentication**: Secure user login and registration using JWT.
 - **Artist Management**: Add, update, view, and delete artist information.
 - **Claim Management**: Handle claims related to artists.
 - **Database Interactions**: Efficiently manage data using a database.